jpsca/writeadoc/docs/content/markdown/attributes.md

 For example, the `ul` and `ol` elements do not exist in Markdown.
 They are only implied by the presence of list items (`li`).
 There is no way to use an attribute list to define attributes on implied elements, including but not limited to: `ul`, `ol`, `dl`, `blockquote`, `table`, `thead`, `tbody`, and `tr`.

-As a workaround, because Markdown is a subset of HTML, anything that cannot be expressed in Markdown can always be expressed with raw HTML directly.
+As a workaround, because Markdown is a subset of HTML, anything that cannot be expressed in Markdown can always be expressed directly with raw HTML.